intervalia/angular-tools/ivAngularTools/ivOnCmd/README.md

 </div>
 ```

-The example controller below supplies the `processCmd()` function that is to be accessed any time one of the buttons with the `data-cmd` attribute is clicked on.
+The example controller below supplies the `processCmd()` function that is to be accessed any time the user clicks on one of the buttons with the `data-cmd` attribute.

 ```javascript
 angular.module("mine").controller("myCtrl", myCtrl);